mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

     * *Optional*: add and configure `@vitejs/plugin-legacy` and `vite-plugin-pwa`
 1. Make the weather appear inline and not in an alert.
     * And display the weather forcast better (maybe with icons)
-1. List all countries and add a search field to find/filter the list.
+1. List all countries (not just the first 10) and add a search field to find/filter the list.
 1. Style the app with basic CSS (aka make it look better), and display the flag for each country.
 1. Add [JSDocs](https://jsdoc.app/about-getting-started) for all relevant JS code.